 If you’re having trouble purchasing a course, check that you're attempting to purchase using one of Teachable’s supported payment methods.
 Teachable accepts major international credit and debit cards (Visa, American Express, and MasterCard), as well as PayPal.

 Check Your Country’s Laws

 If you’re trying to make a purchase online, it’s important to familiarize yourself with any currency regulations that may be restricting your ability to make online purchases based on your country of origin or issuing bank.

-For instance, if you’re a student in Brazil attempting to complete a purchase on Teachable, you may encounter issues because, in Brazil, there’s a law that says when using a credit card issued by a Brazilian bank, one must make purchases in Brazilian currency (Brazilian real).
+For instance, if you’re a student in Brazil attempting to complete a purchase on Teachable, you may encounter issues because, in Brazil, there’s a law that says when using a credit or debit card issued by a Brazilian bank, one must make purchases in Brazilian currency (Brazilian real).
 This is just one example of a currency law that makes it more difficult to make purchases online.

 Contact Your Bank